 Ryk has toured nationally and in Canada, opening for acts as varied as Leon Redbone, Andrei Codrescu and Jim Carroll.
 He has performed his work at NYC’s New School and Boston’s ICA and Strand Theater, as well as appearing as part of Lollapalooza.
 He has been published in Short Fuse- An Anthology Of New Fusion Poets, 100 Poets Against The New World Order, Aim for The Head (Write Bloody Press), nthposition, The Worcester Review, and The Huffington Post.

 He was selected to MC preliminary bouts for the 2005 Individual Poetry Slam in Worcester and the 2011 National Poetry Slam in Cambridge in Boston.
-In addition to dropping in to host at the Boston Poetry Slam, he currently co-curates Got Poetry Live in Providence, RI.
-He may be reached for bookings via email.
+He lives in Providence, R.I. and may be reached for bookings via email.